wiesty/MMM-Tankerkoenig/README.md

 To help reduce network traffic, please enter the name of your desired station manually. 😊 📢 Note
 Information accuracy isn’t guaranteed, and the API may change from free to paid access at any time.

+## Changelog

+### 1.1.0 - 2025-04-12
+- Add sorting possibilities with `sortOptions` property
+    - `sortBy` 'name', 'price' or 'stationOrder' for your own stationNames order
+    - `direction` 'asc' or 'desc'
+    - `fuelType` only for `sortBy === 'price'` and must be one of `fuelTypes`
+- Add `options` property with child `priceRound` for how the price will be displayed
+    - 'up' rounds up and results in 2 decimal digits
+    - 'down' rounds down and results in 2 decimal digits
+    - 'none' results in 3 decimal digits (rounds in a commercial way if necessary)
+    - 'commercial' rounds in a commercial way and results in 2 decimal digits
+- Add more (German) keywords for this module
+- Add contributor 'TobTra89'